avdi/ivar/README.md

 sandwich_once.rb:15: warning: unknown instance variable @chese.
 Did you mean: @cheese?
 ```

-The `CheckedOnce` module automatically calls `check_ivars_once` after initialization, which means it will emit warnings only for the first instance of each class.
+The `CheckedOnce` module automatically calls `check_ivars` with a `warn_once` policy after initialization, which means it will emit warnings only for the first instance of each class.

 ### Pre-declaring Instance Variables